Moduli of abelian surfaces, symmetric theta structures and theta characteristics: The arithmetic groups for moduli of abelian surfaces with symmetric theta structure

 \subsubsection{The odd case}

 The goal of this subsection is to show how, when $d_1$ and $d_2$ are odd, a level $D$ structure induces uniquely a symmetric theta structure.
-This, combined with the choice of a symmetric line bundle representing the polarization, will be used in the following of the paper to construct maps to the projective eigenspaces via theta constants.\\ The first important remark that we need to make is that, when we are in the odd case, then the situation described in Lemma \ref{sequenza} is even simpler. \begin{Lemma} The exact sequence \ref{aut-sequence} splits. \end{Lemma} \begin{proof} Let us call $s:\calh(D)\to Sp(D)$ the natural projection of the exact sequence \ref{aut-sequence}.
-We want to show that there is a section of the morphism $s$, or equivalently that there exists a subgroup $J$ of $\calh(D)$ isomorphic to $Sp(D)$ via the restriction of $s$.
-Consider the involutive automorphism $\imath_D$ of $\calh(D)$ that we have defined before.
-Our candidate for $J$ is the centralizer subgroup $C_{\imath^D}\subset \autd$ of $\imath^D$.
-The set of symmetric theta structures and that of $D$-level structures are principal homogeneous spaces respectively under $C_{\imath^D}$ and $Sp(D)$.
-In order to prove the claim it is then enough to show that, given a symmetric line bundle $L$ and a level $D$ structure $b:\K(D) \to K(L)$ there exists a unique symmetric theta structure inducing $b$.
-This is basically a consequence of Lemma \ref{symsequenza}, since $d_1$ and $d_2$ are both odd. \end{proof} Moreover, Remark \ref{remsymmetry} also explains that there is a bijection between the symmetric line bundles representing the polarizations, that admit a (unique, once the level structure is fixed, by Lemma \ref{sequence-split}) symmetric theta structure and the elements of the quotient $A[2]/(K(L)\cap A[2])$.
-Hence we have $16$ such bundles that we identify to theta characteristics by taking their associated quadratic forms on $2$-torsion points.
-The exact sequence (\ref{autsym-sequence}) reduces to an isomorphism $C_{\imath^D}\cong Sp(D)$, hence the symmetric theta structure is completely determined once it is chosen the line bundle, and the action of $Sp(D)$ on the line bundles corresponds to the action (\ref{char-action}) on the half-integer characteristics.
-This action has two orbits.
-In fact, the parity of the line bundles is constant in families.
-The object of the next section is the construction, as a quotient of the Siegel half-space $\mathbb{H}_2$, of a moduli space for abelian surface with polarization of type $(d_1,d_2)$, a symmetric theta structure (or, equivalently, a canonical level structure) and the datum of a (even or odd) theta-characteristic.
-It will turn out that there exist honest theta-null maps defined on such moduli spaces that will allow us to study its birational geometry.
+In the odd case, the claim of Lemma \ref{sequenza} is even simpler. \begin{Lemma} The exact sequence (\ref{aut-sequence}) splits. \end{Lemma} \begin{proof} The proof of this Lemma follows closely the arguments of Sect.
+2.2 of \cite{Bo}.
+We just remark that the centralizer subgroup $C_{\imath^D}\subset \Aut_{\mathbb{C}^{*}}(\mathcal{H}(D))$ of $\imath^D$ is the section from $Sp(D)$ that make the sequence split. \end{proof} Moreover, by Remark \ref{remsymmetry}, we have $16$ such bundles that we identify with theta characteristics by taking their associated quadratic forms on $2$-torsion points.
+The exact sequence (\ref{autsym-sequence}) reduces to an isomorphism $C_{\imath^D}\cong Sp(D)$, so the symmetric theta structure is completely determined once the line bundle is chosen, and the action of $Sp(D)$ on the line bundles corresponds to the action (\ref{char-action}) on the half-integer characteristics.